Turning on a TV unlocked the past as well as the future.

 “Burn it and them along with it.
 It’s the only way to purify this ancient evil.”
 The crackling sound of licking flames grew hungry.
 The priest gave the sign to ward off evil.
 The sound of wild dogs mingled with that coming from the TV.

-“That wild cry is coming from another direction, priest.
-The evil is already out upon the earth.”
-One of the followers pointed at the waiting dogs beyond the firelight.
-They waited impatiently for their turn to rid the earth of the remnants of the human scourge which befouled it.
+“That evil prayer of sound is coming from another direction, priest.
+Satan's henchmen are breathing down our necks.”
+One of the followers pointed at the waiting pack of wild dogs in shadowy flight beyond the firelight.
+They prowled impatiently for their turn to rip and tear at the remnants of the human scourge befouling the earth.